Dan Havel’s Public Art including “Wildlife Sanctuary”

 This local Houston artist graduated from Southwest Minnesota State University in 1981 with his Bachelor of Fine Arts degree.
 He attained his Master of Fine Arts degree two years later from Minnesota State University.

-Dan Havel plays a definitive role with his role of encouraging art appreciation and perhaps even inspiring artists of the future.
+Dan Havel plays a definitive role in his role of encouraging art appreciation and perhaps even inspiring artists of the future.

 You can perhaps determine why this piece of sculpture was given its name by scrutinizing the photos.